jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ## About CAGED

-The CAGED system is a convenient way of thinking about movable chord shapes on guitar.
+The CAGED system is a convenient way of thinking about "movable chord" shapes on guitar.
-"Movable chords" are chord grips that can be played in any position up and down the neck, because they don't have any open strings.
+Movable chords are chord grips that can be played in any position up and down the neck, because they don't have any open strings.
 Every string is either stopped at a fret, or muted by a convenient positioning of the hand.
+(Muting strings is the magic trick that makes movable chords possible.)

 When looked at in this way,
 a guitar in standard tuning has only five of these core movable shapes,